shellywanamaker/shellywanamaker.github.io/_posts/2018-03-09-DNA-Isolation-Test-3.md

   * We have 8 mortar/pestle sets in our lab.
 Can't do more than 8 samples / day.   * Incubated with proteinase K for 2 hours
   * The "one volume" used for steps 7 & 10 was 450uL (eyeballed vol. of supernatant pulled off in step 6, and matched that).
   * I did not do optional step to equilibrate columns (via NaOH)
-  * In step 27, added 2 rinses of 100uL Elution Buffer, for total volume of 200umL
+  * In step 27, for the 2 rinses I used 100uL Elution Buffer, for total volume of 200umL in each sample
   * Samples are stored in the -20 in FTR 209, on door.

 For larvae, they were all at the bottom of the tube.
 I inverted the tube and tapped vigorously to get as much onto the mortar as possible; also used autoclaved toothpicks to try to get more out.
 Probably shouldn't do this next time - find another small item to scrape tissue out of tube.
 Curious if I can add ethanol or something to get the larvae into solution, then pour into mortar?
 Will ask the lab.